- Written by Dr.Mehmet Demircioglu

 If the transplant involved the hairline or frontal scalp, be especially careful not to let the front of the head touch bedding.
 If the crown was treated, the back of the scalp may also need protection from direct pressure.

-I also advise patients not to keep checking the scalp in the mirror all night.
-Anxiety makes people touch, adjust, inspect, and move more.
-Controlled calm protects the grafts better than constant checking.
+I also advise against checking the scalp in the mirror all night.
+Anxiety after a hair transplant can make people touch, adjust, inspect, and move more.
+A prepared sleep setup protects the grafts better than constant checking.

 If you wake up and find that your position changed slightly, do not panic immediately.
 Return to the safe position and examine the scalp only if there is bleeding, pain, or a clear sign of graft displacement.